 The standard SQL view syntax (with some limitations) is now supported by Phoenix to enable multiple virtual tables to all share the same underlying physical HBase table.
-This is especially important in HBase, as you cannot realistically expect to have more than perhaps up to a hundred physical tables and continue to get reasonable performance from HBase.
+This is important in HBase as there are limits to the number of regions which HBase can manage.
+Limiting the number of tables can help limit the number of regions in a cluster.

 For example, given the following table definition that defines a base table to collect product metrics:

 CREATE TABLE product_metrics ( metric_type CHAR(1), created_by VARCHAR, created_date DATE, metric_id INTEGER CONSTRAINT pk PRIMARY KEY (metric_type, created_by, created_date, metric_id));

 CREATE VIEW mobile_product_metrics (carrier VARCHAR, dropped_calls BIGINT) AS SELECT * FROM product_metrics WHERE metric_type = 'm';